-4.8 Water shrew has been recorded on Pond 2.
-Given the similar habitat present on Pond 1 and the nearby drains, and its proximity to Pond 2, this species is likely to use all waterbodies in the Survey Area.
+4.8 Water shrew was recorded on Pond 2.
+Given the similar habitat that was present on Pond 1 and the nearby drains, and its proximity to the former Pond 2, this species is likely to use all waterbodies in the Survey Area.